IBM/istio101/workshop/exercise-1/README.md

 # Exercise 1 - Accessing a Kubernetes cluster with IBM Cloud Container Service

-Assume you already have a cluster that runs Kubernetes version 1.9 or later.
+You must already have a [cluster created](https://console.bluemix.net/docs/containers/container_index.html#container_index).
 Here are the steps to access your cluster.

 ## Install IBM Cloud Container Service command line utilities